scwatts/binfie_scripts/reference/bash_commands.md

 EOF
 ```

-It can be used in simply cases too:
+It can be used in simple cases too:
 ```bash
 cat << EOF
 this data will